When Few-Shot Learning Meets Video Object Detection

 During training the detector on the base dataset and fine-tuning it on the balanced few-shot dataset, $15$ frames are evenly-spaced selected from the whole videos.
-For videos with fewer than $15$ frames, all frames are selected.
 The experiments for each few-shot video setting are repeated $5$ times.
 Each time the balanced few-shot dataset is selected {\bf randomly} but kept the {\bf same} for different methods to ensure a fair comparison.
-The dataset statistics are shown in Table~\ref{tab:stat_video}.
-The code for the algorithm and dataset will be released.

 {\bf Inference:} During inference on the validation set, we set the NMS threshold to $0.5$ IoU and use mean average precision at 0.5 IoU (mAP50) as the evaluation metric.
 The balanced validation dataset remains the same for different few-shot settings to reduce randomness.
 The reported mAP50 in each setting is the average of $5$ random experiments.